openactive/openactive-test-suite/packages/openactive-integration-tests/ARCHITECTURE.md

+The test framework uses [Jest](https://jestjs.io/), a test framework by Facebook.
+This is utilised as it's one of the more flexible and powerful testing frameworks around.

 # Jest concepts

 Jest is multi-process.
-There's the overall Jest process, which has a bunch of workers which execute the individual test suites (e.g. individual -test.js files).
-The environment of this main process is different to the worker.
+There's a main Jest process, which spawns a pool of workers that in turn execute the individual test suites (e.g. individual -test.js files).
+The environment of this main process is different to the worker, which can complicate getting information between the child process and the parent.

-Jest internally uses a fork of Jasmine.
-This is used as the test runner, and implements standard jest features such as `describe` and `it`.
+Jest internally uses a [fork](https://github.com/facebook/jest/tree/master/packages/jest-jasmine2) of [Jasmine](https://jasmine.github.io/).
+This is used as the test runner, and implements common test features such as `describe` and `it`.

 # Logging/reporting pipeline